Duxter7/GA-English-Notes/IT English 0 (A1).md

 The English language is the easiest
 His PC is the biggest in the office

+---

-I have a new MacBook
+I have a new MacBook = I've got (I have got) ...
-He has a new MacBook
+He has a new MacBook = He's got (He has got) ...
-You have a new MacBook
+You have a new MacBook = You've got (You have got) ...

 I don't have a new MacBook
 He doesn't have a new MacBook